 Additional Noise Monitoring Terminals

-The Noise Monitoring Terminals (NMT) 1 to 6 inclusive as shown on Plan P6 (or in the form of such alternative equipment and/or locations as are submitted to and approved in writing by the local planning authority) shall remain in place and operational.
+The noise monitoring terminals (NMT) 1 to 6 inclusive as shown on Plan P6 (or in the form of such alternative equipment and/or locations as are submitted to and approved in writing by the local planning authority) shall remain in place and operational.

 Reason: To ensure that adequate terminals are in place to monitor noise in the interests of residential amenity.